-- Brush the edge of each round with water
+- Brush the edge of each pastry round with water

-- Placing remaining rounds on top of each pie and, using a fork, crimp the two edges together to seal the pies.
+- Place remaining rounds on top of each pie and, using a fork, crimp the two edges together to seal the pies.

 - Beat the egg and water together and generously brush the tops of the pies.

-- With a pairing knife, carefully cut 3 slits into the top of each pie.
+- With a paring knife, carefully cut three slits into the top of each pie.